The Little Pig Pen

 The Little Pig Pen is located in Leitchville, Northern Victoria and is where I breed Australian Miniature Pigs.

 The Australian Miniature Pig has evolved from breeding small breeds of pigs and selecting the smallest piglets from their litters and continuing to breed them down over many years.
 Miniature pigs have come such a long way and been bred down in size dramatically compared to that of their commercial sized relatives.
-They are still a relatively new line of pig, and not yet an officially recognised, registered breed.
-It will take many more years of breeding, working on their genetics to perfect the Australian Miniature Pig and really put a true standard on their height.
+They are still a relatively new line of pig, and not yet an officially recognised, registered breed of pig.
+Though it will take many more years of breeding and working on genetics to be able to put a true standard on the Australian Miniature Pigs height, we dedicated breeders have bred beautiful companion size pigs with a much more appealing and adorable body type and short bear like face, for those in love with the idea of owning a pig or pigs but who would like one that will stay a manageable size.

 I have been breeding miniature pigs since 2009.
 I started out by purchasing two piglets from another breeder, a sow and a boar.
 That sow is now my largest miniature pig.
-She weighs 70-80kg at her heaviest and is 61cm tall.
+She weighs around 80kg at her heaviest and is 65cm tall.
 She has been retired.

 All of my current breeding sows and boars have originated from a select few of the top breeders in Australia or have been bred right here at The Little Pig Pen.
 I focus not just on breeding the smallest miniature pigs but producing pigs with a great temperament and the sweetest natures, ideal for family pets.
 Each litter producing piglets in a rainbow of colours, and you never quite know what combination of colours will pop out!
 Today, The Little Pig Pen has eight beautiful breeding sows and two very smoochy boars, each with uniquely funny traits and sweet natures.
 All of them breeding beautiful piglets for family pets or as companions for individuals.